InDistill: Information flow-preserving knowledge distillation for model compression: Related work

 \section{Related work}

-\textbf{Knowledge distillation.} The increasing need of deploying machine learning models on limited resourced hardware as well as their growing complexity has given rise to network compression \cite{bucilu2006model}.
-KD, first proposed in \cite{hinton2015distilling}, is an effective way for model compression with the goal to reproduce the teacher's class probability distribution using a much faster and smaller student model.
-Several KD methods exploiting only the model's output probability distributions have been proposed \cite{kim2017transferring, muller2019does, meng2019conditional, zhu2018knowledge, park2021learning, deng2021comprehensive}, ignoring the need for intermediate layer supervision, which is considered of high importance for effective KD \cite{romero2014fitnets}.
+\textbf{Logits-based knowledge distillation.} KD, initially proposed in \cite{hinton2015distilling}, is an effective way for model compression by reproducing the teacher's class probability distribution using a much faster and smaller student model.
+Several KD methods exploiting only the model's output probability distributions have been proposed \cite{kim2017transferring, muller2019does, meng2019conditional, zhu2018knowledge, park2021learning, deng2021comprehensive}.
+A recent work \cite{zhao2022decoupled} reformulates the classical KD loss into target class knowledge distillation and non-target class knowledge distillation, demonstrating the efficacy of logit distillation with this Decoupled Knowledge Distillation (DKD) methodology.
+The Multi-Level KD (MLKD) \cite{jin2023multi} approach enhances logit distillation through multilevel prediction alignment, by incorporating batch-level and class-level prediction alignments.
+Furthermore, logit standardization \cite{sun2024logit} prior to the distillation can address the mismatch in logit magnitudes between teacher and student models and thus improve the distillation effectiveness.